Larissa-Arantes/ConGen2025_Larissa/5. Genetic Diversity/Genetic_Diversity_Tutorial.md

 Heterozygosity is a simple and informative statistic that can be obtained by analyzing whole-genome data.
 You can calculate the average heterozygosity of an individual or assess the local heterozygosity throughout the genome to answer more specific questions.

 There are many methods available to achieve this.
 In this tutorial, we will use two strategies.
-To obtain the average heterozygosity, we will manipulate the VCF file using bcftools and vcftools.
+To obtain the average heterozygosity, we will manipulate the VCF file using bcftools.
 To explore heterozygosity variation across the genome, we will use ANGSD and other associated tools.

 ### Average heterozygosity